 As a civilian, she spent over 40 years as a registered nurse, 24 of those years with the Emergency/Trauma Mobile ICU Team in south central Los Angeles.
 Additionally, she spent 11 years as a reserve police officer for the LAPD, having been assigned to vice, patrol, gang units, and fugitive warrants.

 Bernie was deployed to the 1992 Los Angeles riots.
 During her time with the LAPD, she received many commendations, including the 1995 Los Angeles Reserve Officer of the Year and 1996 Los Angeles County Reserve Officer of the Year.
 She retired from the University of California, Irvine as a Research Nurse Coordinator in 2013 and moved to NC.

 To give back to her community, she has served as a volunteer Veteran Engagement Coordinator and Captain for Team Red, White, & Blue Raleigh/Durham Chapter, and is an active member of the Travis Manion Foundation and Team Rubicon.

 Free parking (regular and handicap accessible) will be available at Cary Academy (1500 N. Harrison Ave.), which is located across the street from the Veterans Freedom Park.
 There will be a handicap accessible shuttle running from Cary Academy’s parking lot to the event at Veterans Freedom Park.
 There will also be a police provided crosswalk available to those who wish to walk from the parking lot instead of taking the shuttle.

-The Town will again offer toy soldiers that citizens can write a soldier’s name on and place in the memorial as a way to honor all of those who have served in the armed forces.
+The Town will again offer toy soldiers on which citizens can write a soldier’s name and place in the memorial as a way to honor all of those who have served in the armed forces.
 These soldiers will be saved and placed in the monument every Memorial Day and Veterans Day.